 The screening results, incl. explanation why certain structural items (if any) are not considered as PFCI, can be reported e.g. in the PFCIL

-In support of the structural screening, the hazard analysis of the space system, performed in conformance with ECSS-Q-ST-40 clause on “Hazard analysis”, shall identify where structural failure of flight hardware or GSE items can result in catastrophic or critical hazards.
+In support of the structural screening, the hazard analysis of the space system, performed in conformance with ECSS-Q-ST-40 clause on “Hazard analysis”, shall identify where structural failure of flight hardware or GSE items can result in catastrophic hazards.

 1 The outcome of safety reviews can provide input to the selection of specific hazards to be controlled by fracture control implementation.